Abdul-Karim al-Jabbar: Name controversy

-In 1995, Abdul-Karim, a Muslim convert, was given the name "Karim Abdul-Jabbar" by his Imam.
+In 1995, Abdul-Karim, a Muslim convert, was given the name "Karim Abdul-Jabbar" by his imam.
 The new name he was given quickly garnered major attention upon his NFL debut.
 Some commentators mistakenly believed that he was the son of former basketball great Kareem Abdul-Jabbar, who also attended UCLA (under the name Lew Alcindor) and who himself has a son named Kareem.
-He also wore number 33, the same number that the basketball player had worn.
+He also wore number 33, the same number worn by the basketball player.

 The name controversy was periodically spoofed on postgame recaps, such as in 1996 when Chris Berman of ESPN called an Abdul-Jabbar touchdown rush with an imitation of Marv Albert, who was famous for announcing basketball as well as football games.

 The controversy eventually led to the basketball player suing the football player in 1997.
 The lawsuit led to the football player changing his legal name to Abdul-Karim al-Jabbar.